javierO33/SQL_Project_Data_Job_Analysis/README.md

 2. What skills are required for those top-paying jobs?
 3. What skills are most in demand in Argentina, and how do they compare globally?
 4. Which skills are associated with higher salaries?
-5. What are the most optimal skills to learn based on demand and salary?
+5. Which companies have the highest number of job openings in Argentina?

 # Tools Used in This Project